Website uptime monitoring

 Add the URLs to monitor

-Production site, login page, primary API endpoints, key marketing pages — anything where downtime has direct business consequences.
+Homepage, pricing page, signup page, key landing pages — the public pages where breakage has direct business consequences.

 Set check frequency per monitor

-One-minute checks for revenue-critical paths; five minutes for less critical surfaces.
+30-minute checks (Pro) for business-critical pages; hourly or daily for less critical surfaces.

 Common use cases

-- E-commerce sites where downtime is direct lost revenue
+- E-commerce sites where a broken product or checkout page is direct lost revenue

-- Marketing sites where downtime during a launch campaign is highly visible
+- Marketing pages that must stay intact during a launch campaign

 Honest limits